developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

  c.
 The quantity of available licenses visible on the licensing portal should decrease by the number of licenses deployed.
 A list of device IDs also is visible there.<br>

-&#42;License keys can be exported from the Zebra Licensing Portal by using the "Download Capability Response" option in the Device Action menu, which downloads a `.BIN` file containing the license for a specific device.
+**†** License keys can be exported from the Zebra Licensing Portal by using the "Download Capability Response" option in the Device Action menu, which downloads a `.BIN` file containing the license for a specific device.

 Also see [related guides](#relatedguides).